 Plastics all have a particular density.
-But not all plastics float on water.
-If the density of the material is greater than water it will sink.
-If it is less dense it will float.
-We have all read about the amount of plastic waste floating on and the earth’s oceans.
-The Great Pacific Garbage Patch in the north central Pacific Ocean is the largest accumulation in the world.
+Not all plastics float on water.
+If the density of the material is greater than water, it will sink.
+If it is less dense, it will float.
+We have all read about the amount of plastic waste floating in the earth’s oceans.
+The Great Pacific Garbage Patch in the north-central Pacific Ocean is the largest accumulation in the world.
 So it must be made of plastics that float on water.
-Sadly, not one square mile of surface ocean is free from plastic waste.
+Sadly, not one square mile of the surface ocean is free from plastic waste.

 Plastics That Float

 There are three plastics that float on water.
-And all have a density of less than than that of water.
+And all have a density of less than that of water.
 These are HDPE, LDPE, and PP. See the chart below.
-Since plastics can vary in density when they are manufactured there is a range of values indicated for each plastic.
+Since plastics can vary in density when they are manufactured, there is a range of values indicated for each plastic.